FRAMED: An AutoML Approach for Structural Performance Prediction of Bicycle Frames

 \section{Conclusion}

-This study presents a data-driven approach to bicycle frame design, analysis, and optimization.
-To do so, we develop a dataset of 4500 individually-designed bicycle frames, simulate each in three loading conditions, and extract ten performance parameters of interest.
-We perform several validation studies on our data, such as comparing simulation results to physical experimental results on real bicycle frames, and demonstrating convergence at the selected mesh resolution.
-Through our analysis, we highlight general themes across bicycle designs in the dataset, study a selection of frames in greater detail, identify a non-dominated subset of the design space, and explore correlations between design objectives.
-Through our dataset and analysis, we aim to provide a resource for the bicycle design community, in particular, to help increase accessibility to custom bicycles and positively impact bicycle ridership.
-We simultaneously aim to support researchers in developing data-driven design methods like surrogate models or Deep Generative Models.
+This study presents a data-driven approach to bicycle frame design, analysis, and performance prediction.
+We develop a dataset of 4500 individually-designed bicycle frames, simulate each in three loading conditions, and extract ten performance parameters of interest.
+We perform several validation studies on our data, such as comparing simulation results to physical experimental results on real bicycle frames and demonstrating convergence at the selected mesh resolution.
+Through our analysis, we highlight general themes across bicycle designs in the dataset and study a selection of frames in greater detail.
+Finally, we apply state-of-the-art Automated Machine Learning (AutoML) methods to design optimal surrogate models to predict frame performance and geometric validity.
+We validate the quality of these surrogates by comparing them to benchmark surrogates identified through Bayesian hyperparameter optimization.
+We find that the AutoML models dominate in all classification metrics and most regression metrics, improving F1 score by 22\% and reducing mean absolute error by 12.5\%.
+Through our dataset and analysis, we aim to provide a resource for the bicycle design community, in particular, to indirectly increase accessibility to custom bicycles and positively impact bicycle ridership.
+We simultaneously aim to support researchers in developing data-driven design methods like AI-based Generative Models.